vEnhance/von/README.md

 This program assumes you have:

-- Python 3 installed, and
+- Python 3.10+ installed (versions 3.8 or lower will not work), and
 - A working LaTeX compiler with `latexmk` installed.
   (I recommend [TeX Live][texlive]).